 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
 The core principle of ASU No. 2014-09 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled for those goods or services.
 ASU No. 2014-09 defines a five step process to achieve this core principle and, in doing so, more judgment and estimates may be required within the revenue recognition process than are required under existing U.S. GAAP.
 In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net) ("ASU 2016-08").
 The amendments in ASU 2016-08 clarify the implementation guidance on principal versus agent considerations.
-In April 2016, the FASB issued ASU 2016-10, the FASB issued ASU 2016-10 clarify superformance Obligations and Licensing ("ASU 2016-10").
-The amendments in ASU 2016-10 clarify appears the identification of performance obligations and improve the operability and understandability of the licensing implementation guidance.
+In April 2016, the FASB issued ASU 2016-10").
+The amendments in ASU 2016-10 clarify appects relating to the identification of performance obligations and improve the operability and understandability of the licensing implementation guidance.
 In May 2016, the FASB issued ASU No. 2016-12("ASU 2016-12"), Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients.
 The amendments in ASU 2016-12 address certain issues identified on assessing collectability, presentation of sales taxes, non-cash consideration, and completed contracts and contract modifications at transition.
 For all of the ASUs noted above ("ASC 606"), the effective date for the Company is July 1, 2018 (for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years).
 Either the retrospective or cumulative effect transition method is permitted.
-The Company has been evaluating the impact of this new pronouncement and does not believe the implementation of ASC 606 wil
+The Company has been evaluating the impact of this new pronouncement and does not believe the implementation of ASC 606 will have a significant effect on the financial results of the Company for fiscal